AyhamJo7/Projekt/README.md

 🐛 Debugging
 Debugging logs are controlled by a global DEBUG flag.
 Set DEBUG = true to enable logs or DEBUG = false to suppress them.

+🤝 Contributing
+Contributions are welcome!
+Please follow these steps:

+Fork the repository.

+Create a new branch (git checkout -b feature/your-feature).

+Commit your changes (git commit -m 'Add some feature').

+Push to the branch (git push origin feature/your-feature).

+Open a pull request.

+📄 License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 🙏 Acknowledgments
 Tailwind CSS: For providing an excellent utility-first CSS framework.